nrz/ylikuutio/README.md

    based on [https://www.opengl-tutorial.org/](https://www.opengl-tutorial.org/),
    which I really recommend for anyone interested in learning OpenGL programming.
-Ylikuutio also uses external libraries such as (in alphabetical order) Asio, Assimp, GLM, GLEW, OpenFBX, s7, SDL, and pugixml.
+Ylikuutio also uses external libraries such as (in alphabetical order) Asio, GLM, GLEW, OpenFBX, s7, SDL, stb, and pugixml.
 The rest is written from scratch.

 Q: Why s7 is chosen as the scripting language of Ylikuutio?